 Verification of an email address without sending an actual email is possible, though is a complex process and may require some advanced techniques.

-In this section we’ll cover two alternative methods: creating your own solution, and using an Email Verification Service.
+In this section, we’ll cover two alternative methods: creating your own solution and using an email verification service such as Bouncer.

 Check the email syntax

-First step of identifying invalid email addresses is to validate the email address syntax.
+The first step in identifying invalid email addresses is to validate the email address syntax.

-Valid email address consist of two parts: a local part (i.e. username) and a domain, separated by a “@” character and follows following format [email protected]
+Valid email addresses consist of two parts: a local part (i.e. username) and a domain, separated by a “@” character and uses the following format: local_part@domain.

-Local part may be maximum 64 characters long and can consist of:
+The local part may be a maximum of 64 characters long and can consist of:

 • uppercase and lowercase Latin letters A to Z a to z